 The Île-de-France Region is the world's leading tourist destination with nearly 50 million visitors each year, and is also Europe's leading economic region.
 With over 500,000 companies and 150,000 researchers, it is one of the most competitive regions in the world in terms of R&D, innovation and economic development.
 The Ile-de-France Region acts on a daily basis in most of the areas that concern the activities of 12 million people in the region: in particular, high schools, economic development, training, the environment and transportation.

 Mobility by CNES

 To illustrate mobility and present a dream part, CNES has chosen to get the visitor to embark on a journey into the Universe.
-During this trip, they will closely pass by the international space station and its astronauts and discover missions serving our own planet such as the exploration of the Solar System’s heavenly bodies (the Moon, Mars and Jupiter) or the study of the Universe.Find out more
+During this trip, they closely pass by the international space station and its astronauts and discover missions serving our own planet such as the exploration of the Solar System’s heavenly bodies (the Moon, Mars and Jupiter) or the study of the Universe.Find out more

 Explore space with CNES

 To illustrate mobility and present a dream part, CNES has chosen to get the visitor to embark on a journey into the Universe.
-During this trip, they will closely pass by the international space station and its astronauts and discover missions serving our own planet such as the exploration of the Solar System’s heavenly bodies (the Moon, Mars and Jupiter) or the study of the Universe.
+During this trip, they closely pass by the international space station and its astronauts and discover missions serving our own planet such as the exploration of the Solar System’s heavenly bodies (the Moon, Mars and Jupiter) or the study of the Universe.

 Mobility by Renault Group

 The mobility of tomorrow must be smart, greener, better shared, and more accessible for everyone and everywhere, in a sustainable world.
-In the space dedicated to mobility, Mobilize, the Renault Group's mobility brand, will be highlighted to illustrate its commitment beyond the car and encourage the ecological transition through flexible, sustainable, and user-oriented mobility and energy solutions.Find out more
+In the space dedicated to mobility, Mobilize, the Renault Group's mobility brand, is highlighted to illustrate its commitment beyond the car and encourage the ecological transition through flexible, sustainable, and user-oriented mobility and energy solutions.Find out more

 Renault Group on the France Pavilion